helzkelz/docdeez/docs/neunuc/overview.md

 ---
-id: godmode-overview
+id: neunuc-overview
-title: HelenKella Godmode System
+title: HelenKella Neunuc System
 sidebar_label: Overview
 ---

-The **HelenKella Godmode System** is an AI-powered framework designed to support **neurodivergent humans** by automating complex workflows, reducing cognitive load, and creating safer, more supportive environments for growth.
+The **HelenKella Neunuc System** is an AI-powered framework designed to support **neurodivergent humans** by automating complex workflows, reducing cognitive load, and creating safer, more supportive environments for growth.

-At its core, Godmode combines:
+At its core, Neunuc combines:

 - A **central orchestrator agent** (`Bethy`) for natural language interaction
 - A set of **cognitive & operational sub-systems** (planning, support, trust, humor)
 - A **dynamic data fabric** that unifies information from multiple tools
 - A robust **integration layer** with HR, identity, ITSM, cloud, and observability platforms

-Godmode is not just a productivity tool.
+Neunuc is not just a productivity tool.
 It is a **neurodivergence-aware operational OS** that wraps around both **people** and **systems**.

 ---